TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-georestore.md

 **Geo-Restore**

-[Geo-restore](https://docs.microsoft.com/azure/sql-database/sql-database-recovery-using-backups?WT.mc_id=pid:13491:sid:32688668/#geo-restore) uses a geo-replicated backup and can be requested even if the database or datacenter is inaccessible due to an outage.
+[Geo-restore](https://docs.microsoft.com/azure/sql-database/sql-database-recovery-using-backups?WT.mc_id=pid:13491:sid:32688668/#geo-restore) uses a geo-replicated backup and can be requested even if the database or data center is inaccessible due to an outage.
 You can restore the database to a server in any other region.
 There is a delay between when a backup is taken and when it is geo-replicated to an Azure blob in a different region, so the geo-restored database can contain older data than a latest point in time restore in the same region.

 ## **Recommended Steps**